KarolinaGa/How_to_Start_a_Podcast/The Blue Yeti.md

-If you want to ensure great sound quality you might want to invest in some accessories such as Pop filter.
+If you want to ensure great sound quality you might want to invest in some accessories such as [Pop filter](Glossary.md) .

 Read more about the microphone and its accesories [here](https://www.thepodcasthost.com/equipment/blue-yeti-microphone-accesory-guide/) and [here](https://riverside.fm/blog/best-blue-yeti-accessories )